viewstools/docs/Blocks/README.md

 # Containers

 _Container_ blocks let you group blocks together.
-They are:
+There are:

 * `Vertical`
 * `Horizontal`